 “If you see him waking up, don’t let him.
 I need a little more time.”

 “We need to get help Umar; we can’t do anything on our own; we are just twelve.”

-I ignored him and continued dry ablution as the door was closed and I wasn’t able to access the washroom.
-After that, I started chanting Ayat-ul-kursi and other Quranic verses we were taught in Darsgah.
+I ignored him and continued dry ablution as the door was closed and I wasn’t able to use the washroom.
+After that, I started chanting Ayat-ul-kursi and other Quranic verses, we were taught in Darsgah.

 But before I could even chant half of it, I heard a loud scream from the hallway and suddenly the lantern went off again.
 The scream continued in the dark and it seemed as it was getting closer.